nefiertsrebliS/mqtt-landroid-bridge/README.md

 ## More MQTT options

-if you *do not* use IP Symcon with this bridge but use it with some other home automation (e. g.
+If you **do not** use IP Symcon with this bridge but use it with some other home automation system (e. g.
 Loxone), you may need to add a more complex MQTT configuration.

 ```
 {